 How Negativitaurs Destroy Companies

 You may not have heard of this form of human toxin, but you have certainly experienced them, and seen the damage they do across the globe.
 You have definitely suffered at their hands.
-To understand how negativitaurs destroy companies, and the chances are that one or more of them are destroying your company as you read this, we must first understand what a negativitaur is and how they operate.
+To understand how negativitaurs destroy organisations, and the chances are that one or more of them are destroying your company as you read this, we must first understand what a negativitaur is and how they operate.

 What is a Negativitaur?